tcltk/tcl/doc/markdown/StaticLibrary.md

 # Description

 This procedure may be invoked to announce that a library has been linked statically with a Tcl application and, optionally, that it has already been incorporated into an interpreter.
-Once **Tcl\_StaticLibrary** has been invoked for a library, it may be incorporated into interpreters using the [load] command. **Tcl\_StaticLibrary** is normally invoked only by the **Tcl\_AppInit** procedure for the application, not by libraries for themselves (**Tcl\_StaticLibrary** should only be invoked for statically linked libraries, and code in the library itself should not need to know whether the library is dynamically loaded or statically linked).
+Once **Tcl\_StaticLibrary** has been invoked for a library, it may be incorporated into interpreters using the [load] command. **Tcl\_StaticLibrary** is normally invoked only by the [Tcl\_AppInit][AppInit] procedure for the application, not by libraries for themselves (**Tcl\_StaticLibrary** should only be invoked for statically linked libraries, and code in the library itself should not need to know whether the library is dynamically loaded or statically linked).

 When the [load] command is used later to incorporate the library into an interpreter, one of *initProc* and *safeInitProc* will be invoked, depending on whether the target interpreter is safe or not. *initProc* and *safeInitProc* must both match the following prototype: